lifaguiar/iactool/puppet/Readme.md

 >ssh password: vagrant

 <p>This credentials are well known by developers all alround the world using Vagrant.</p>

+## Deploy Puppet and Puppet Agent
+<p>Vagrant will deploy puppet-server and puppet-agent accordingly.
+Once up, puppetmaster will allow self register nodes from lincolmlabs.cloud (change for your needs).
+When the agent finished deployment, the agent will contact puppetmaster to register itself.
+Once done, you can deploy your
+puppet codes to puppet master and see how the will execute on agent.
+Vagrant will create an empty site.pp in this location `/etc/puppetlabs/code/environments/production/manifests/site.pp`.
+You can edit the file and make your puppet deployments

 ## Send files to the servers
 <p>If you need to send or copy files from the server, you can use tools using the protocol SCP (WinSCP) or even scp command line too.
 Your server is like any other linux server. </p>